-National Commission for Women seeks apology from Bihar CM for his birth control remarks
+Nitish Kumar apologises for remarks on birth control after backlash from women’s panel

-Nitish Kumar told the state Assembly on Tuesday that with the help of education, women can prevent getting pregnant through the withdrawal method.
+The Bihar chief minister told the Assembly that with improvement in their education, women are able to prevent pregnancy through the withdrawal method.

-The National Commission for Women on Tuesday sought an apology from Bihar Chief Minister Nitish Kumar for his remarks about how educated women ensure birth control.
+Bihar Chief Minister Nitish on Wednesday apologised for his remarks about how educated women can ensure birth control through the withdrawal method, reported PTI.

+This was after his remarks attracted a sharp reaction from the National Commission for Women on Tuesday who sought an apology from Kumar.

 The Janata Dal (United) leader made the comments at the state Assembly explaining why Bihar’s fertility rate has dropped from 4.2% to 2.9%.
 Kumar said that an uneducated married woman often fails to adopt birth control methods and that leads to more children.
 But an educated woman can prevent getting pregnant through the withdrawal method, he said.

-The chief minister made the comments to show that his policies that are aimed at improving education among girls have also helped with population control.
+The chief minister was telling the Assembly that his policies that are aimed at improving education among girls have also helped with population control.
+However, he faced backlash from the women’s panel who described his comments as “crass”.

+On Wednesday, Kumar told reporters that he had made the comments in earnest after he learnt that education played a key role in bringing down the fertility rate and curbing population growth.

+“We found that the fertility rate among couples who have studied till Class 10, was 2% in Bihar,” Kumar told reporters.
+“The national fertility rate of a married woman who continued her studies after Class 10 dropped to 1.7% and the same was 1.6% for Bihar.
+So I was delighted to learn this and you know we have worked towards women’s education and allocated a budget for this.”

+However, Kumar said that he was only trying to encourage education among women as it also helps in reducing population.

+“But if my comment on couples sleeping together at night is being criticised I apologise for it,” Kumar said.
+“If it was wrong of me to say so I am apologising for it and taking back my words.”

-After videos of Kumar’s speech were widely shared on social media, the National Commission for Women described his remarks as “crass”.
+After videos of Kumar’s speech on Tuesday were widely shared on social media, the National Commission for Women said that it was insensitive towards women.

 “If a leader can make such comments so openly in a democracy, one can only imagine the horror the state must be enduring under his leadership,” National Commission for Women chairperson Rekha Sharma said.
 “We stand firm against such behaviour and call for accountability.”